NinaM31/Snake-ai/README.md

 # About

 Used for educational purposes, show cases different path finding Ai and a genetic algorithm using neural networks.
-These algorithms are evaluated under the same fruit spawn seed.
+These algorithms are evaluated under the same fruit seed spawn.
 This project does not aim to create the perfect Ai snake, only vanilla path finding algorithms are used and a simple neural network.